sametcodes/readme.rocks/README.md

 npm install
 ```

-You need the `.env.local` file that have environment variables.
-You can get it from the [Vercel](https://vercel.com) project settings, or just by running `vercel env pull .env.local` command if you have the access to the vercel project.
+You need the `.env` file that have environment variables.
+You can get it from the [Vercel](https://vercel.com) project settings, or just by running `vercel env pull .env` command if you have the access to the vercel project.
 If you don't have, ask admin to get it.

 Before running, you need to generate the database schema and prepare `husky` hooks.